 Color the metal parts in a different color.

 Plain green would not only be boring but also not realistic.
 Take pastels or color pencils and bring some color variation to your illustration.
 Don’t overdo it.

 Try to separate the different plans of the bag.
 The front from the side.
 The handles from the body.
 Work slowly section by section.

 Step 4: Draw the shadows

 Grab a darker shade of your base color and add some shading.
 Think of all the parts that are over another part.
 Everywhere you have overlapping there will be a cast shadow.
 Pay attention to the tag and the handles.

 Step 5: Big guidelines

-Crocodile skin is divided in two areas – big particles and small particles.
-In this step we will set where each area will take place.
+Crocodile skin is divided into two areas – big particles and small particles.
+In this step, we will set where each area will take place.